MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 	<summary>Click to expand</summary>

 {{ "
-The best way to stop a server is to run `save-all`, then `stop` once the save has finished.
-This method will minimize the chance of something going wrong at shutdown.
-If for some reason, you cannot use commands, for instance, if the server is running too slow to register them, you can force stop the server by either using <strong>ctrl+c</strong> or closing the terminal window.
+While using the vanilla server software, the best way to stop a server is to run `save-all` then `stop` once the world is saved to ensure the world is saved correctly.
+If for some reason you cannot use commands, for instance if the server is running too slow to register them, you can force stop the server by either using <strong>ctrl+c</strong> or closing the terminal window.
 " | markdownify }}
 </details>